- Latin America

 Read About International TEFL Academy Job Search Guidance.

-In short — are you paying for a piece of paper that you don’t know how to use, or are you paying for a professional teaching certification and personalized support & guidance that will lead you to a fantastic teaching job overseas?
+In short — are you paying for a piece of paper that you don’t know how to use, or are you paying for a professional teaching certification and personalized support & guidance that will lead you to a fantastic teaching job online or overseas?

 You want to work with trained, professional TEFL advisors that have walked the walk, lived overseas before, and truly live and breathe international travel.
 You want an advisor who is trained on the ins and outs of international teaching markets and can advise you on countries you’re qualified for, requirements you’ll need, salaries you can expect, and everything in between.

 Looking to teach English online?
 We've got you covered there too - Will ITA Help Me Find a Job Teaching English Online?

 It’s going to take 2-3 phone calls with an expert TEFL Admissions Advisor to determine if the TEFL school is a good fit for you and if so, which TEFL class is best for you based on your needs and goals.